hashicorp/terraform/.github/CONTRIBUTING.md

 repository and relevant issue tracker for each provider within the [Terraform Registry index](https://registry.terraform.io/browse/providers).

 This repository also does not include the source code for some other parts of the Terraform product including Terraform Cloud, Terraform Enterprise, and the Terraform Registry.
-Those components are not open source, though if you have feedback about them (including bug reports) please do feel free to [open a GitHub issue on this repository](https://github.com/hashicorp/terraform/issues/new/choose).
+The source for those components is not publicly available.
+If you have feedback about these product, including bug reports, please email [tf-cloud@hashicorp.support](mailto:tf-cloud@hashicorp.support) or [open a support request](https://support.hashicorp.com/hc/en-us/requests/new).

 ---